bwong789/webtrees-favorites-menu/README.md

 This exposes the Webtrees Favorites list as a menu item.
 It is displayed on all non-admin pages.
 It provides a bookmark-like facility to make it easier to mark items and find them later.
 It works with most Webtrees pages including individuals, families and media.
 Other pages can be marked as named links.
-Note: URL rewrite must be turned on (rewrite_urls="1").

 ![Sample menu](docs/images/sample.png "Sample menu")